A Tunnel in the Sky

 Penric was supposed to meet with a Cedonian general, Adelis Arisaydia, who had sent a letter to the duke, seeking a post in Adria.
 Why he wanted to leave Cedonia, and what he intended to do in Adria, is the major mystery.
 Except that's not really the mystery, since Arisaydia had not sent the letter, it had been forged.
 Who set up the general, and why?
 Penric spends a few days in a dungeon, but is able to escape thanks to a bit of magic, his captors thinking he had drowned when his cell was flooded, his body washed out to sea.
 Since this is written in third-person, while Penric is in the dungeon, we also learn what has happened to the general, also arrested, but in a nicer, above-ground cell.
 We also meet his sister, who is the widow of another Cedonian officer.
 I'm not going to detail all the events that lead to Penric coming into contact with Arisaydia and Nikys, nor how they make their escape from Patos.
 Up to a point later in the story, Penric kept the secret of why he came to Cedonia, but by then he had already figured out the general was innocent of anything Cedonia officials accused him of, that he was not the traitor they claimed.

 A lot of that is left up in the air at the end, including the fate of Arisaydia and Nikys.
 I've no idea if we'll see them again, but Penric is still with them as they leave Cedonia heading toward Orbas.
 Penric was unable to convince the general to return to Adria with him.
-I haven't been able to find a map of this area, but it seems clear it is to the south of Darthaca and The Weald, but since Penric had intended to return to Adria by boat, it may be an island nation.
-We did learn why the general had been set up, what Cedonia officials feared, but I won't talk about that either.
+I haven't been able to find a map of this area, but it seems clear it is to the south of Darthaca and The Weald, but since Penric arrived by boat and planned to return to Adria the same way, Cedonia may be an island nation.
+[EDIT: It's not] We did learn why the general had been set up, what Cedonia officials feared, but I won't talk about that either.
 What is good about this novella is how Penric handles his tasks, with diligence and talent, in spite of continual pushback from Arisaydia, and almost complete puzzlement from Nikys.
 Penric wanted to be a scholar, to read books, to translate from foreign texts, to learn as many other languages as possible.
 His superiors always had other goals, other ways to use his talents, without regard for his well-being.
 But he has his scruples, his own honor, morality, and nobility, which would have been evident even if he had never encountered Desdemona.
 He is the first man the demon has inhabited, ten women before him, so he learns a lot about the feminine persepctive as well as the demonic, and Des learns a lot from him, and has grown very fond of him.
 This is the longest of all the novellas, probably very close to being novel length.
 It is also my favorite so far, highly recommended.
 But don't start here; go back to Penric's Demon to learn how he "met" Desdemona.
 Since this second omnibus is about his travels, he is sure to be in a different place in the next story.
 Will it be Orbas, or back in Adria?
 How much time will have passed?
-I'll find out next month when I read Mira's Last Dance.
+I'll find out next month when I read Mira's Last Dance..

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.